IBMStreams/streamsx.network/com.ibm.streamsx.network/README.PacketFileSource.txt

 _____Assignments____

-The PacketFileSource operator requires that all attributes of the first output port be assigned values with one of these output functions:
+The PacketFileSource operator requires that all attributes of the output ports be assigned values, either with explicit assignment expressions, or implicitly by copy from input tuples (when an input port is specified).

+Output attribute assignments are SPL expressions.
+They may use any of the built-in SPL functions, and any of the following functions, which are specific to this operator:

    float64 captureTime() -- This function assigns the time that a packet was
       originally captured (not the time it was read from the PCAP file) to an output attribute.
-The value is represented as seconds since the beginning of the Unix epoch (midnight in the GMT/UTC timezone on January 1st, 1970), according to the system clock, and has a resolution of microseconds.
+The value is represented as seconds since the beginning of the Unix epoch (midnight in the GMT/UTC timezone on January 1st, 1970), according to the system clock, and has a resolution of at least microseconds.

-   uint32 sessionKey() -- This function assigns a 32-bit key, based on the IP
-      version 4 source and destination addresses, and for UDP and TCP packets, the source and destination port numbers.
-The addresses and ports are combined such that packets flowing in either direction between endpoints have the same session key.
-The key can be used to distribute packets across multiple parallel processing channels such that all packets that are part of a UDP or TCP session are routed to the same instance of the processor.

    uint32 packetLength() -- This function assigns the length of a packet to an
       output attribute.
 The value includes all network headers and the entire